Tailormap/tailormap-starter/README.md

 You can use different SSH keypairs for different deployments.
 Just add more public keys to the `authorized_keys` file.

-Add these repository variables in GitHub to enable deployment.
+Add the repository variables below in GitHub to enable continuous deployment.

 Like the continuous deployment in `tailormap-viewer`, the Tailormap API backend will only be deployed for the `main` branch and pull request deployments will only serve the static Angular frontend on a different base path which will use the API for the main deployment on the `/api` path.
+The deployments will be added to the GitHub environment named 'test'.

 - `DEPLOY`: set to `true`
 - `DEPLOY_HOSTNAME`: set to hostname for the server